ropensci-org/contributing-guidance/ACTIONS.md

 ### Communication channels {#channels}

 *   [Follow rOpenSci on Twitter](#channels)
-*   [Follow roknowtifier on Twitter](#channels) to get notified about new packages and package updates
 *   [Subscribe to our Newsletter](#channels)
 *   [Engage with us on Twitter](#channels).
 Amplify best practices from our social media to your networks.
 Reply to or quote a tweet to share your experience or expertise on a topic
 *   [Ask or answer questions](#channels) in the forum or on [Slack](#channels-slack)